 Just a little farther down Highway 4, the road winds through MacMillan Provincial Park.
 It’s worth pulling over in Cathedral Grove, the entirely inadequate name given to one of the last remnants of an ancient old growth Douglas fir forest on Vancouver Island.
 The oldest trees here are estimated to be over 800 years old and measure approximately 250 feet tall and 29 feet in circumference.
 It’s impossible to get a sense of their scale until you’re standing underneath these towering giants and looking up at trees that first sprouted in the 12th century CE, before Genghis Khan, before the Magna Carta, before the invention of movable type.

-Where to Stay in Tofino
+Where to Stay with Kids in Tofino

 Once you get through the long and winding drive through the Vancouver Island Mountain Ranges to Tofino, there are multiple resorts and hotels in Tofino and along the water to choose from.
 On my last trip here we stayed in a small bed and breakfast, but this time with a family in tow, we chose Crystal Cove Beach Resort, a family-friendly resort located right on the edge of Mackenzie Beach.